 Data visualization can also aid and facilitate data-driven decision making.
 Using graphs such as line charts or scatter plots makes it easier to identify outliers which could be important when you’re making decisions about the direction of a campaign, employee program, or sales strategy.
 If you have the data readily available and easily interpretable, you’re more likely to put it to use in your day-to-day decision making.

 At face value, it might be hard to imagine how a visual presentation of a data set could have any disadvantages.
-However, if you aren’t careful during the data visualization selection process, you could misrepresent your data set.
+However, if you aren’t careful, bad data visualizations could misrepresent your data set.
 Or worse, you could misinterpret what your data is trying to tell you.
-Here’s a few tips to keep in mind.
+Here are few disadvantages of data visualization.

 Additional resource: 9 best practices and tips to follow for effective data visualization